 - 10 Text Placeholders

-However, this does make them a little harder to use, but it will take you no time to master it and the results are insane.
+Thou they are a little harder to use, but it will take you no time to master it and the results are insane.

 It involves using multiple layers but Samy has you covered, watch his tutorial here to help you master this transition.